Boscop/truce/dev/docs/DEVELOPMENT.md

 # 2. Review + merge the opened PR via the GitHub UI.
 Diff should be
 #    limited to the two version strings in Cargo.toml + Cargo.lock
 #    entries — reject anything else.
-Any merge style works.
+Merge using "Rebase and merge"
+#    (the only style allowed by branch protection on `main`).

 # 3. Publish.
 git checkout main && git pull --ff-only